RosaZheng/Compressive-Sensing-for-MRI/readme.md

-# MRI CS Toolbox for MATLAB - Copyright (c) Brice Hirst, 2013
+# MRI Compressive Sensing Toolbox for MATLAB

 The work was done at Missouri University of Science and Technology, the University of Missouri-Columbia and and Harry S Truman Memorial Veterans’ Hospital.